Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/LemmatiseModule.md

 The Lemmatise module is the second module of the Topic Mapping pipeline.
 It *cleans* the corpus and produce lemmatised text data for the topic modelling process.
 This data is saved in a ***Lemma JSON file***.

-The Lemmatise module is contained in the `P2_Lemmatise` package.
+The Lemmatise module is contained in the `P2_Lemmatise` package, in the `Lemmatise.java` class.

 ## Specifications